-Required Econom ics Courses Semester Hours
+Required Economic as Courses Semester Hours

 ECN 200S Introduction to Microeconomics 4

 ECN 201 Introduction to Macroeconomics 4

 ECN 360 Managerial Microeconomics 4

 ECN 365 Global Macroeconomics 4

 ECN 401 SCE in Economics 1

-Any four addition al economics courses at the 300 or 400 level 16
+Any four additional economics courses at the 300 or 400 level 16

-Required Departn nental Courses
+Required Departme ental Courses

 BUS 313 Planning for Meaningful Work 2

 ACC 205 Financial Accounting 4

-ECN 271 Quantitative Methods for Business 4
+ECN 271 or Quantitative Methods for Business 4

-or

 MTH 141 Calculus I 4

-Required Extra-De epartmental Courses
+Required Extra-Dep partmental Courses

 MTH 123 Introduction to Statistics 4

-•

 Total 47

-^{}Note: ECN 401 SCE in Economics is to be taken in conjunction with another 300-level or 400-level ECN course.
+Note: ECN 401 SCE in Economics is to be taken in conjunction with another 300-level or 400-level ECN course.
 Instructor's permission should be obtained well in advance of registration for the two courses.
 Consultation between student, academic advisor, and instructor is expected.